bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/4th-tdd-iteration/readme.md

 1. **REFACTOR** --> Does any of the code need **Refactoring**?

     1. The **verify.yml** looks a little messy.
-Let us extract the tasks we added to another file and reference the fie.
+Let us extract the tasks we added to another file and reference the file.

     1. cd molecule/default